Read Time6 Minute, 0 Second

 5. Antoni Gaudi

-An architect of international renown, Antoni Gaudi produced designs of unparalleled brilliance.
+- An architect of international renown, Antoni Gaudi produced designs of unparalleled brilliance.
 One of his more famous projects is the Sagrada Familia, today a UNESCO World Heritage Site.
-It is one of the most visited tourist sites in Spain.
+It is one of the most visited tourist site in Spain.

 4. Miguel de Cervantes